niketagrawal/til/README.md

 # til: Today I Learned

-This repository is a collection of handy tips, tricks, concepts, troubleshooting techniques and knowledge base related to several aspects of software engineering that I learn on a daily basis.
+This repository is a collection of handy tips, tricks, concepts, troubleshooting techniques and knowledge base related to several aspects of software engineering that I learn on a regular basis.

 Inspired by https://github.com/bast/til